LifeofMichal/mathematics/README.md

 # mathematics
 Mathematical functions and equations for testing provess in algortihmic thinking.
 Just some math in TypeScript.

-# Execute in console
+# Whole app runs in console

 ### yarn/npm run dev
 for running dev environment
-or

 ### yarn/npm ts-node functions.ts
 for one time execution

+### yarn/npm test
+for running unit tests in Jest